woocommerce/woocommerce/readme.txt

 * Tweak - Refactor `@id` generation for product structured data to prevent plugin conflicts. #22554
 * Tweak - Keep count of the number of times custom coupons apply. #22529
 * Tweak - Change WooCommerce emails footer from `Powered by WooCommerce` to `Built with WooCommerce`. #22530
+* Security - Improved escaping for Photoswipe captions.
+* Security - Improved escaping for JSON attributes and structured data.

 = 3.5.4 - 2019-01-21 =
 * Tweak - Allow limited html in woocommerce_rating_filter_count filter. #21904